grompe/BTWTweak/patcher/readme.txt

 - Changed explosion of stone and cobblestone so there is a small chance to drop a pile of gravel

+- Added item tooltips to see different unfired pottery and planter types more clearly

 v0.9d

 - Removed restriction to Java 6/7 because of the way script engine was used.